Belinda1704/MediVault-Rwanda/README.md

 ## 📌 Overview

-**MediVault.rw** is a web-based **Integrated Patient Management System (IPMS)** designed to improve healthcare efficiency in Rwanda by providing a centralized platform for managing patient data.
+**MediVault RW** is a web-based **Integrated Patient Management System (IPMS)** designed to improve healthcare efficiency in Rwanda by providing a centralized platform for managing patient data.
 The system simplifies the management of patient records, prescriptions, employee data, and more, empowering hospitals to deliver better care through technology.

 ---